Which is cheaper: gas or electric?

 What’s the greenest way to heat my home?

-With the government banning the installation of gas boilers in new-build homes from 2025, and an increasing understanding of gas’s detrimental impact on the environment, green options are becoming increasingly popular.
+With the government banning the installation of gas boilers in new-build homes from 2025, and an increasing understanding of the detrimental impact on the environment from gas heat, green options are becoming increasingly popular.

 Heat pumps are seen as the future of green heating.
-Powered by electricity, they gather up heat in the air and ground surrounding your home, using it to warm the inside of your property as well as your water.
+Powered by electricity, heat pumps gather up heat in the air and ground surrounding your home, using it to warm the inside of your property as well as your water.
+They're considered better in terms of energy efficiency.

 Biomass boilers are also having a moment, using wood pellets, chips or logs instead of gas.

 Currently there are grants of up to £5,000 available from the government for those who want to replace an old gas boiler with a heat pump or biomass boiler.
-This, in theory, lowers the cost to around the same as installing a new gas-based system.
+This, in theory, lowers the cost to around the same as installing a new gas heating system, making it potentially cost effective.

 It’s vital to remember that such systems only work to the best of their ability when paired with better insulation throughout the home.
 Doing this will save you money in the long term, but the initial cost can be prohibitively high if you don’t have the cash to hand.

 In the meantime, you may be able to get a green energy tariff from your supplier.
-In short, these mean that the energy you pay for comes from green sources.
+In short, these mean that the energy you pay for comes from green sources, such as solar and wind power.